 Against this backdrop, the Commission on 24 September 2020 adopted a new CMU action plan.
 The plan sets out 16 legislative and non-legislative measures to deliver on three main objectives

-- to support a green, inclusive and resilient economic recovery;
+- support a green, inclusive and resilient economic recovery

 The steps towards a CMU taken so far